mhlotto/go-scitt-scrapi/README.md

 - Includes a runnable demo server under `cmd/scrapi-demo-server`.
 - Captures an in-memory audit trail of registrations, status checks, and receipt lookups.
 - Exposes the log public key and key ID via the well-known configuration endpoint for verification tooling.
+- Accepts SBOM submissions (CycloneDX/SPDX JSON) and can wrap them into COSE for registration.
+- Includes a Syft-powered SBOM generator under `cmd/syft-sbom`.

 ## Running the demo